Geology, topography and soils

 process can be seen in action at the end of the track leading off from the Elouera Road Pumping Station, Westleigh.

-development of the present topography of Berowra Valley was the rising sea level, which occurred as the Pleistocene glaciation waned about 12 000 years ago.
-A series of changes began in the relative levels of the land and the
+of the present topography of Berowra Valley was the rising sea level, which occurred as the Pleistocene glaciation waned about 12 000 years ago.
+A series of changes began in the relative levels of the land and the sea.
+These

-sea.
-These reduced the sea level, which moved the coastline many kilometres offshore, caused the rivers to cut down into their beds, lowering them towards the sea level, thus deepening the coastal gorges.
-The returning sea rose to
+reduced the sea level, which moved the coastline many kilometres offshore, caused the rivers to cut down into their beds, lowering them towards the sea level, thus deepening the coastal gorges.
+The returning sea rose to a higher

-a higher level than previously, drowning the river mouths.
+level than previously, drowning the river mouths.
 About 6000 years ago these changes stabilised to produce the present topography.
-The Hawkesbury River and Berowra Creek are, like Sydney Harbour, typical examples of these
+The Hawkesbury River and Berowra Creek are, like Sydney Harbour, typical examples of these drowned

 Soil and vegetation